DCMLab/standards/upgrade_discussions.md

 ### [Position and duration for chords on the basis of crotchets](https://github.com/DCMLab/standards/issues/21)

-* Should the principles of post-processing be part of the standard?
+* **Should the principles of post-processing be part of the standard?
 This would result in me writing down the rules that have been applied so far for creating the feature lists (including computation of chord-tones).
-This is actually the moment where the labels are treated semantically.
+This is actually the moment where the labels are treated semantically.**
+  * Yes, this should be part of the specification.

 ### [Downward compatibility of changes in the annotation standard / guidelines](https://github.com/DCMLab/standards/issues/8)